UltraMessaging/um_perf/README.md

 This option is not used in these tests, but can be used to artificially slow down the subscriber.

-### Affinity

-The perf tools' "-a" command-line option is used to specify the CPU core number to use for the time-critical thread.

-For the publisher (um_perf_pub.c), the time-critical thread is the "main" thread, since that is the thread that sends the messages.
-The publisher program is typically started with affinity set to a non-critical CPU core, typically 1, using the "taskset" command.
-The publisher creates its context, which creates the context thread, inheriting the CPU affinity to core 1.
-Then, before it starts sending messages, it sets affinity to the CPU core number specified with the "-a" command-line option.

-For the subscriber (um_perf_sub.c), the time-critical thread is the "context" thread, since that is the thread that reads the network socket.
-The context thread's affinity is set when the context thread delivers the BOS event (beginning of session) to the application's receiver callback.

-ATTENTION: the "taskset" command expects a bitmap of CPUs, with 0x01 representing CPU number 0, 0x02 representing CPU 1, 0x04 representing CPU 2, etc.
-The um_perf tools' "-a" options expect the actual CPU number.

 ### sock_perf_sub

 ````